Best practices for deploying an employee monitoring solution

 Provide ample, responsive support for users to troubleshoot and resolve issues

 Make sure that there is a clear path of communication for both employees and managers who have questions about your employee monitoring initiative.
-These issues can range from privacy concerns to system troubleshooting, so make sure to identify which members of the leadership team are on point to respond to each type of inquiry.
+These issues can range from privacy concerns to system troubleshooting.
+Make sure to identify which members of the leadership team are on point to respond to each type of inquiry.

 Gather feedback from managers and employees to help improve the experience

 For the first 9-12 months, schedule regular check-ins with managers to gather feedback and work on strategies to address concerns as they arise.
 Gathering internal input early and often is key to having the smoothest employee monitoring implementation possible, but there will always need to be adjustments, so keep the lines of communication open to your teams.